Request An Appointment Today!

 Remember to make an appointment with your general dentist for placement of a final restoration on the tooth (no later than one month from the completion date).

 It is strongly recommended to avoid eating or drinking hot beverages while you are still numb.
-This may cause inadvertent damage to the gums, tongue, and/or lips.
+This may cause significant damage to the gums, tongue, and/or lips.

 There may be soreness in the affected area for 2 to 3 days after the procedure.
-Take Ibuprofen, 400 mg (or as directed), every six hours, until the discomfort subsides.
-If you are allergic to or cannot take Ibuprofen, you may take Extra Strength Tylenol, 500 mg, one tab every four hours.
-If the above medications do not help, take your prescription medication before bedtime.
+Start with 2-3 tablets of 200mg/tab Ibuprofen, advil OR Motrin.
+Three hours later, take 2 tabs of 500mg Extra Strength Tylenol.
+Three hours after that, take another 2-3 tablets of 200mg Ibuprofen, Advil OR Motrin.
+If you are allergic to or cannot take Ibuprofen, you may only take Extra Strength Tylenol, 500 mg, one tab every four hours or as directed.
 If you have any concerns, consult with our office.

 You may experience increased swelling up to 72 hours after your procedure.
 In order to minimize the extent of swelling, it is highly recommended that you apply ice on and off, to the outside of the surgical area, for up to 48 hours after your surgery.